 1.2 Understand and manage nutrient loads to areas irrigated with non-advanced wastewater

-Key Message: Appropriate irrigation of landscapes and golf courses with reclaimed water can offset fertilizer application.
-However, there is little awareness of this benefit, and reclaimed water is typically applied in conjunction with synthetic fertilizer, compounding nutrient pollution.
+Key Message: Reclaimed water used for irrigation contains a significant amount of nitrogen, especially if it comes from a wastewater treatment facility that does not use advanced treatment protocols.
+If the nitrogen content of reuse irrigation water is ignored when calculating the recommended amount of synthetic fertilizer to apply to landscapes and golf courses, over fertilization can occur.
 Greater understanding of the nutrients in reclaimed water is needed, coupled with targeted education for homeowners, lawn care professionals and golf course managers to align irrigation and fertilizer management to reduce nutrients.

 Reclaimed water is used for irrigation at a park.
 Source: City of North Port